Canada: Private Antitrust Litigation

 - Amendments to the Competition Act provide the Tribunal with the power to award administrative monetary penalties against a person found to have engaged in conduct which constitutes an abuse of dominance.
 These penalties can be up to C$10 million for a first offence.

-- See s103.1 of the Act, ss75–77, which concern refusal to deal, price maintenance, refusal to supply, exclusive dealing, tied selling and market restriction.
+- See section 103.1 of the Act, sections 75–77, which concern refusal to deal, price maintenance, refusal to supply, exclusive dealing, tied selling and market restriction.

 - 2011 Comp Trib 10.